 The article discusses the rise of Remote Medical Scribing as an industry within the healthcare domain, showcasing the beneficial impact it has had on healthcare delivery.
 This article highlights how remote scribing enables doctors to increase their productivity and see more patients with improved healthcare offerings and streamlined Revenue Cycle Management (RCM).

-Bottleneck using the technology – Where a medial scribe comes into picture
+Bottleneck using the technology – Where a medical scribe comes into picture

 In 2009, the federal HITECH Act in the United States offered a provision for incentivizing healthcare providers to adopt the usage of Electronic Medical Records (EMRs).
 These software tools and platforms were created to simplify patient record-keeping.
 However, physicians are usually are not fluent in working on technology-driven EMRs, which they require to access the patient’s data and process it.